 - 3/4 cup (94 grams) all purpose flour

 - Heat oven to 350°F (175°C).
-Line an 8×8 baking pan with aluminum foil leaving excess foil hang over two opposite sides for easy removal.
+Line an 8×8 in (20×20 cm) baking pan with aluminum foil leaving excess foil hang over two opposite sides for easy removal.
 Grease and flour bottom and sides of the foil; set aside.

 - Whisk in both sugars and cocoa to cool the butter.
 Beat in vanilla, salt and 3 eggs vigorously for 1 to 2 minutes.

 - Using a rubber spatula, fold in flour and remaining cup of chocolate chips.
-Keep folding and scrape sides of bowl until flour is blended in with the cocoa.
-Batter will be very thick.
-Spread batter evenly into pan.
+Keep folding and scraping the sides of the bowl until flour is blended in with the cocoa.
+Batter will be thick.
+Pour and spread evenly into the prepared pan.

-- Bake for 40 minutes or until toothpick inserted in center comes out clean.
-Allow to cool to room temperature before cutting into 9 squares.
+- Bake for 40 minutes or until toothpick inserted in center comes out clean or with a few dry crumbs.
+Allow to cool in pan for 10 minutes before removing brownies to a wire rack to further cool.
+Cut into 9 squares.
 ENJOY!

 - Cuisine: American